-6 This statement puzzles me; wouldn't Epaphroditus qualify?
+6 This statement puzzles me; would not Epaphroditus qualify?
 Perhaps Paul had in mind a messenger who would return with news, since Epaphroditus would stay there.

-7 Unfortunately, things haven't changed much in 2,000 years.
+7 Unfortunately, things have not changed much in 2,000 years.

-8 That's what the Text says.
+8 That is what the Text says.